Battle of Kirkuk (2015): 29 January

 On the night of January 29, 2015, around 150 ISIL fighters attacked positions south and west of the city of Kirkuk, which were under the control of the Peshmerga.
 The ISIL offensive began under the cover of dense fog and heavy rain, and succeeded in overwhelming Peshmerga positions and seizing the towns of Mala Abdullah, Maryam Beg, Tel al-Ward and the Maktab Khalid crossing.
 Tel al-Ward was previously defended on three occasions during the Battle of Kirkuk (2014) and offered a strategic view over the city.
 Parts of the Khabbaz oil fields, which were being administered by North Oil Co, were also captured and 24 workers were taken hostage.

 Coalition aircraft were not able to provide close air support in Kirkuk due to the difficult weather conditions.
-However in Hawija, coalition air strikes managed to destroy a ISIL convoy of 20 vehicles, which was on route to Kirkuk.
+However, in Hawija, coalition air strikes managed to destroy an ISIL convoy of 20 vehicles, which was on route to Kirkuk.

 30 January

 On 30 January, ISIL used a combination of truck bombs, rockets, Humvees and Tanks, which were left behind by the fleeing Iraqi army, in its attacks.
 A few villages were temporarily lost during the fighting, and at least 25 Peshmerga fighters died including Brig.
 Gen. Sherko Shwani, commander of the 1st Brigade and the highest ranking head of Peshmerga forces in Kirkuk, while 46 more were wounded.
 Shwani was killed after being trapped and shot by attackers, according to a Peshmerga commander.
 Around 16 other Peshmerga fighters were captured by ISIL, and later killed in a staged execution.
-The Kurdish forces themselves managed to kill around 30 ISIL fighers on that day.
+The Kurdish forces themselves managed to kill around 30 ISIL fighters on that day.

 Concurrently, on Friday four 'insurgents' took control of the empty Kirkuk Palace (Qasr Kirkuk) Hotel, in downtown Kirkuk.
 A car bomb detonated outside the hotel before insurgents stormed the building.
 Local security forces and federal police managed to secure the building after the ensuing firefight.
 A number of informal local fighters also took up arms to defend the city.
 The bodies of these insurgents were then dragged through the streets of Kurdish neighborhoods in Kirkuk.

 German geographer and orientalist Prof. Günter Meyer stated on the same day that "the Islamic State knows very well that it cannot succeed in capturing a predominantly Kurdish major city [Kirkuk].”